 A major obstacle to studying the lives of women in Ancient Rome is the problem of surviving sources—the sources available to us were all authored by men.
 As a result, nearly everything we know about Roman women is filtered through the lens of how Roman men viewed them.
-Even though, historians have still been able to piece together a picture of what life may have looked like for Women in Ancient Rome.
+Despite this, historians have still been able to piece together a picture of what life may have looked like for women in Ancient Rome.
 Here’s what they have learned.

 Women’s Legal Status in Ancient Rome

 Women in Ancient Rome did not have equal legal status with men.
 By law, Roman girls and women were almost always under the jurisdiction of a male, whether a paterfamilias, a husband, or a legally appointed guardian.
-Over the course of her life, a woman might pass from the control of one male to another—most typically, from father to husband.
+Throughout her life, a woman might pass from the control of one male to another—most typically, from father to husband.

 Despite their inferior legal status, Roman mothers were expected to be strong figures within the household, to play an important role in supervising the upbringing and education of children, and to maintain the smooth day-to-day running of the household.